Likely 2020 Democratic Candidates Want To Guarantee A Job To Every American

 But many job guarantee programs are about more than just assuring a certain quantity of jobs; they also focus on quality.

-Several plans — one co-designed by Darity, a proposal from New Jersey Sen. Cory Booker, another outline from Sen. Bernie Sanders — also would provide wages much higher than the federal minimum wage (currently $7.25) and benefits that are unheard-of for many current low-wage workers.
+Several plans — one co-designed by Darity, a proposal from New Jersey Sen. Cory Booker, another outline from Sanders — also would provide wages much higher than the federal minimum wage (currently $7.25) and benefits that are unheard of for many current low-wage workers.

 "The idea is that we would then drive bad jobs out of existence," said Darity, "because no one would be obligated to take those jobs since they would have a superior option."

-All of which is to say, this is a big policy idea.
+All of which is to say: This is a big policy idea.
 Implementing a job guarantee would make the federal government the employer for potentially millions — or even tens of millions — of Americans.

 Who is backing one?

-Most notably: New Jersey Democratic Sen. Cory Booker, New York Democratic Sen. Kirsten Gillibrand, and Vermont Independent Sen. Bernie Sanders.
+Most notably: Booker, New York Democratic Sen. Kirsten Gillibrand and Sanders.
 In addition, The Intercept recently reported that Massachusetts Democratic Sen. Elizabeth Warren "has begun looking closely at" the idea.

-Those aren't necessarily the only members of Congress who believe in job guarantees, but they do happen to all be often mentioned as 2020 Democratic presidential hopefuls.
+Those aren't necessarily the only members of Congress who believe in job guarantees, but they do happen to all be oft-mentioned as 2020 Democratic presidential hopefuls.

 If Republicans could give $1.5 trillion in tax cuts to corporations and the wealthiest among us, why can’t we invest a similar amount in a guaranteed jobs plan for regular Americans who are unemployed and willing to work to better their local community?— Kirsten Gillibrand (@SenGillibrand) April 17, 2018

-Booker is the only one of these three with a fully fleshed-out-proposal out there.
+Booker is the only one of these three with a fully fleshed-out proposal out there.
 His plan, unveiled late in April, would create pilot job guarantee programs in 15 communities where unemployment is particularly high.

 All of the jobs would give people paid family and sick leave, pay that eventually phases up to $15 an hour, and — according to Booker's website — "health coverage like that enjoyed by Members of Congress."

-Democratic senators Kirsten Gillibrand, Kamala Harris, Jeff Merkley and Elizabeth Warren all co-sponsored that bill.
-(And like Gillibrand, Harris, Merkley and Warren likewise have hinted at possible 2020 campaigns.)
+Gillibrand, Warren and fellow Democatic Sens.
+Kamala Harris and Jeff Merkley co-sponsored that bill.
+(Harris of California and Merkley of Oregon have also hinted at possible 2020 campaigns.)

-Bernie Sanders also has a proposal in the works.
-An outline provided to NPR shows the plan would be more sweeping than Booker's pilot program, with Sanders planning on establishing 2,500 job centers nationwide.
+Sanders also has a proposal in the works.
+An outline provided to NPR shows the plan would be more sweeping than Booker's pilot program by establishing 2,500 job centers nationwide.

-Gillibrand's office likewise tells NPR that she has a plan forthcoming, to be released in the next few weeks.
+Gillibrand's office tells NPR that she has a plan forthcoming, to be released in the next few weeks.

-Economists have also proposed having the Labor Department invest in creating jobs in the fields of childcare and building infrastructure, or such arrangements as "community job banks" where jobs that can be filled immediately would be posted.
+Economists have also proposed having the Labor Department invest in creating jobs in the fields of child care and building infrastructure or setting up arrangements such as "community job banks" where jobs that can be filled immediately would be posted.

 A job for everyone sounds great.
 What could go wrong?

-"Problem number one is you're not just going to get people who have been unable to find work in the private sector for whatever reason," said Douglas Holtz-Eakin, a former director of the Congressional Budget Office and president of the right-leaning American Action Forum.
+"Problem No. 1 is you're not just going to get people who have been unable to find work in the private sector for whatever reason," said Douglas Holtz-Eakin, a former director of the Congressional Budget Office and president of the right-leaning American Action Forum.
 "You're going to get a lot of people.
 And a lot of people means a lot of money, so the federal budget is going to explode."

-And with that could come another problem, Holtz-Eakin adds: An expensive program could mean tax hikes.
+And with that could come another problem, Holtz-Eakin said: An expensive program could mean tax hikes.
 And he fears those tax hikes could exacerbate the problems that a jobs guarantee is designed to help.

 "You're going to actually undermine the private economy that's needed to pay those bills.
 So it doesn't really add up," he added.